 Are you game?
 Participate in a Raid Cross simulation activity!

-Raid Cross is a role-playing simulation activity designed by the French and Belgian Red Cross to learn about the basic rules of International Humanitarian Law (IHL), understand the importance of these rules, and explore humanitarian issues involved in conflict situations.
-With Raid Cross, you get to explore dilemmas in armed conflict from the inside.
+Raid Cross is a role-playing simulation activity designed by the French and Belgian Red Cross to teach young people about the basic rules of International Humanitarian Law (IHL), the importance of these rules, and the various humanitarian issues involved in conflict situations.
+Through Raid Cross, young people get to experience armed conflict scenarios in a uniquely direct way.

-During the activity, participants get sent to the fictional country of Haddar that has been attacked by the neighboring country of Deldar.
-The armed conflict between the countries has been going on for 13 months, and you – as a player- are confronted with different challenges.
-To deal with them, you must take on, in turn, the roles of civilians, soldiers, prisoners and humanitarian workers.
+During Raid Cross, participants are sent to the fictional country of Haddar.
+Haddar has been attacked by the neighboring country of Deldar, and the resulting armed conflict between the two nations has been going on for 13 months.
+The participants take on the roles of civilians, soldiers, prisoners and humanitarian workers in order to deal with different challenges that arise during the simulation.

-Raid Cross encourages more extensive thought about international humanitarian law.
-It focuses on the protection of life and human dignity in wartime and educates participants of the basic rules of war.
+Raid Cross encourages participants to think critically about international humanitarian law.
+By focusing on the protection of life and human dignity in wartime, it educates young people on the basic rules of war and leads to respect for IHL.

 Respect for IHL can help contain the escalation of violence, as well as the destruction and suffering caused by armed conflict.
 It can also promote a return to peaceful means of resolving conflicts that prevent unnecessary suffering and preserve human dignity.